Nucleus components, function, diagram & classification of chromosomes

 The nucleoplasm (nuclear matrix)

-It is a colloidal protein solution which provides a medium for the rapid diffusion of metabolites and for the movement of different kinds of RNAs towards the nuclear pores.
+It is a colloidal protein solution that provides a medium for the rapid diffusion of metabolites and for the movement of different kinds of RNAs towards the nuclear pores.